-Credit is also granted for satisfactory grades earned through the completion of Regents College Examinations, (RECs) conducted by the New York State of Education Department.
+Credit is also granted for satisfactory grades earned through the completion of Regents College Examination (RECs), conducted by the New York State Education Department.

 Information may be obtained by contacting the respective agencies.
 Test results should be forwarded to the Admissions Office for evaluation.